plotters-rs/guide/src/intro/introduction.md

 cargo run --bin <example-name>
 ```

+### FAQ List

+1. Why the example just exits without any figure poping up?

+You should be table to find the output under `images` directory under the user's guide repository.
+The filename for the output is the defined in the example code.

 ## API Docs

 This book is a developer's guide for Plotters.
 You may also want the API reference, please go to [docs.rs](https://docs.rs/plotters).